 Once you’ve narrowed down your ideas to one potential winner, I highly recommend Pat Flynn’s book, Will It Fly?: How to Test Your Next Business Idea So You Don’t Waste Your Time and Money.
 Pat walks you through a step-by-step approach to answering this crucial question.

-Join the BIG League for guidance, support, and encouragement
+Get guidance, support, and encouragement

 I would be honored to support you as you build a business during this stage of your life — and you’d be in excellent company.